Dynamics and thermalization in correlated one-dimensional lattice systems: Results

-This exact result can be thought as the prediction of a ``diagonal ensemble'', where $|C_{\alpha}|^{2}$ is the weight of each state \cite{rigol_dunjko_08}, and is different from any conventional ensemble of statistical mechanics.
+This exact result can be thought as the prediction of a `diagonal ensemble,' where $|C_{\alpha}|^{2}$ is the weight of each state \cite{rigol_dunjko_08}, and is different from any conventional ensemble of statistical mechanics.

-\subsection{Integrable case with $V=t'=V'=0$}
+\subsection{Integrable Case with $V=J'=V'=0$}

-Here, our set up is close in spirit to the one in the experiment \cite{kinoshita_wenger_06}.
-The initial state is the ground state of a harmonic trap with a staggered potential and, at $\tau=0$, we turn off the staggered potential and allow the system to evolve in the presence of the trap \cite{rigol_muramatsu_06}.
-In addition to density profiles and $n(k)$, we also study the occupation of the natural orbitals, which are the eigenstates of the one-particle density matrix, determined by the eigenvalue equation $\sum^N_{j=1} \rho_{ij}\phi^\eta_j=\lambda_{\eta}\phi^\eta_i$.
-The lowest natural orbital is the highest occupied one.
+Here, our set up is close in spirit to that of the experiment \cite{kinoshita_wenger_06}.
+The initial state is the ground state of a harmonic trap with a staggered potential and, at $t=0$, we turn off the staggered potential and allow the system to evolve in the presence of the trap \cite{rigol_muramatsu_06}.
+In addition to density profiles and $n(k)$, we also study the occupation of the natural orbitals, which are the eigenstates of the one-particle density matrix, determined by the eigenvalue equation $\sum^N_{k=1} \rho_{jk}\phi_{k}^{\eta}=\lambda_{\eta}\phi^\eta_{j}$.
+The lowest natural orbital is also the most highly occupied.

 Figure \ref{rigol_TrapLattOff_nk0no0vstau} depicts the evolution of the occupation of the zero-momentum state $n(k=0)$ and the lowest natural orbital $\lambda_0$ when, (i) the initial state has a half-filled insulator in the center of the trap [Fig.\ \ref{rigol_TrapLattOff_Perfiles}(a)] and, (ii) two insulating shoulders surround a central superfluid region [Fig.\ \ref{rigol_TrapLattOff_Perfiles}(d)].
-In both cases, the two observables undergo relaxation dynamics, which ultimately brings them to an almost time independent result.
-This shows that relaxation is not precluded by integrability, and the question that remains to be answered is how to describe those observables after relaxation.
+In both cases, the two observables undergo relaxation dynamics, which ultimately brings them to an almost time-independent result.
+This shows that relaxation is not precluded by integrability, and the question that remains to be answered is how to describe these observables after relaxation.
 As seen in Fig.~\ref{rigol_TrapLattOff_nk0no0vstau}, they are clearly different from the predictions of the grand-canonical ensemble (GE in the figures), which are obtained after determining the temperature and chemical potential so that

-where $\hat{N}=\sum_{i}\hat{b}^\dagger_{i}\hat{b}^{}_{i}$, and $E$ and $N$ are the energy and number of particles in the time evolving state, which are conserved during the evolution.
+where $\hat{N}=\sum_{j}\hat{b}^{\dagger}_{j}\hat{b}_{j}$, and $E$ and $N$ are the average energy and particle number in the time evolving state, which are conserved during the evolution.
 We note that for the system sizes considered, finite size effects are negligible.